manzugerald/gradProjects/NLP/README.md

 All plots and evaluation results are saved for further analysis, showcasing the strengths of each model in NER tasks.

 ---
+## License
+This project is open-source and available under the MIT License.

+---

+For questions or contributions, feel free to open an issue or submit a pull request!

 *Developed by Anthony Bush (5th Year Student, School of Computer Science and Information Technology - The University of Juba) and...*